Enkizen/ANT_questions/README.md

  /* Do consider donating to me when you get the job.
   *  https://tradegrowtopia-1330.firebaseapp.com/editedeyozaft.html */

-  Keywords: attach and train digipen github
+  Keywords: attach and train digipen technical assessment interview github